LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/plan.md

       configurable to allow to interface with remote services (i.e. not managed by the installation).
 In the current situation, there is still insufficient regard for this as most of the LaMachine installation is assumed to be self-sufficient.
-    * **Deliverable Implementation:** ``lamachine#xx4`` - Decentralisation: enhance the configurability of a LaMachine installation so services are not necessarily part of the same installation but can also be remote.
-    * **Deliverable Implementation:** ``lamachine#xx5`` - Decentralisation: Improve the facilities for incorporating software metadata for services that are not hosted by the LaMachine installation.
+    * **Deliverable Implementation:** [lamachine#188](https://github.com/proycon/LaMachine/issues/188) - Decentralisation: enhance the configurability of a LaMachine installation so services are not necessarily part of the same installation but can also be remote.
+Also improve the facilities for incorporating software metadata for services that are not hosted by the LaMachine installation.
 This allows for the services to be presented on the portal page.
 5. **User story:** A researcher wants to write scripts (or so-called interactive 'notebooks') and make direct use of software libraries developed in WP3, as well as popular third party libraries for data science.
     * This situation is handled by LaMachine (from a distribution/deployment perspective).
 The Jupyter Labs installation within it provides a higher-level interface as an alternative to direct command-line access, in this interface the user can make use of Jupyter Notebooks (for Python,R,julia), the IDE or a web-based terminal.
 6. **User story:** A researcher wants to run the virtual research environment locally on his own system; i.e. bring the tools to the data.
 For example because he/she works with privacy-sensitive data that rules out the use of any cloud services.